lucasventurasc/ngx-accordion-table/README.md

 It is possible choose 3 different behaviors to open accordion.
 [ROW, COLUMN, ELEMENT].
-When ROW is set (default), will open accordion by clicking on row When COLUMN is set, will open accordion by clicking on column (is useful when you change the default element to another which will not have option to click on element)
-When ELEMENT is set, will open accordion by clicking on directly on element
+When ROW is set (default), will open accordion by clicking on row When COLUMN is set, will open accordion by clicking on column When ELEMENT is set, will open accordion by clicking directly on element
 ```typescript
 import {AccordionTemplate, TargetOpenAction};